 How to pay a speeding fine

-Once you plead guilty, how you pay your speeding fine depends on where it occured.
+How you pay your speeding fine depends on where it occurred.

 Service, repair or MOT?